 In addition to highlighting the epic milestone of this temporary/stopgap legislation, this site provides background on P.L.
 86-272 and links to information about current efforts to update and reform this rule dealing with state taxation of multistate businesses.

 The issues surrounding updating and reforming this nexus provision are complex and hearings and discussions have occurred over the past few years.
-The discussions and debate are likely to last into the 113th Congress.

 Income Tax Nexus Updates

 (what are states doing to fill void where PL 86-272 does not apply?

 |Sales Tax Affiliate Nexus Website

 See the blog post on this topic - please post a comment.